-Removal means the removal of any body, or the remains of any body, from its burial place.
-Exhumation has the same meaning.

-Exclusive Right means the exclusive right of burial referred to in Section 10 of the Burial and of Burial Cremation Act 1964 control of Council and to carry out burials and cremations as provided in this

-Authorised means any person appointed by Council to control or manage or to assist in

-Officer the control and management of any cemetery and crematorium under the

-Part of the Bylaw.

-(2) Nothing in this Part of the Bylaw shall derogate from any provision of, or the necessity for, compliance with:

-- (a) Burial and Cremation Act 1964;

-- (b) Health Act 1956;

-- (c) Burial and Cremation (Removal of Monuments and Tablets) Regulations 1967;

-- (d) Cremation Regulations 1973; and

-- (e) Health (Burial) Regulations 1946.
+- Removalmeans the removal of any body, or the remains of any body, from its burial place.
+Exhumation has the same meaning.Exclusive Right of Burialmeans the exclusive right of burial referred to in Section 10 of the Burial and Cremation Act 1964Authorised Officermeans any person appointed by Council to control or manage or to assist in the control and management of any cemetery and cremations as provided in this Part of the Bylaw. - (2) Nothing in this Part of the Bylaw shall derogate from any provision of, or the necessity for, compliance with: - (a) Burial and Cremation Act 1964; - (b) Health Act 1956; - (c) Burial and Cremation (Removal of Monuments and Tablets) Regulations 1967; - (d) Cremation Regulations 1973; and - (e) Health (Burial) Regulations 1946.